Last Updated on September 14, 2022 by Editorial Team

 If it doesn’t work, throw one of your old t-shirts or blankets onto the bed so that they can learn to associate the new bed with you.

 Separation anxiety can make your dog reject and even destroy a new bed, depending on the old method of sleeping.
 If your dog slept next to you, having your scent on its bed can calm its nerves and improve its perception of the bed.

 In this method, you associate the new bed with something they already love, such as playtime, treats, and cuddles or pets.
 It takes a little more time but is also effective if applied consistently.

 First, let the dog ‘discover’ their bed on their own, and, once they touch it or jump onto it, reward them with something they love.
-Keep doing this every time they make contact with the bed, and eventually, they will be sleeping on the new bed comfortably.
+Keep doing this every time your furball makes contact with the bed, and eventually, it will be sleeping on the new bed comfortably.

 Do not associate the new bed with timeouts, or they will develop negative emotions towards it and never use it.
 Also, do not punish them when they shun the new bed.